rohanhrk/To-Do-Manager-/README.md

 # To-Do-Manager
-To-Do management application that allows you to prioritize the tasks that are more important.
+To-Do manager application that allows you to prioritize the tasks that are more important.

 # Stack Used
 1. HTML